Python is a versatile programming language with vast application areas. One of its major strengths lies in its ability to interact with other systems.

 While the requests module is a top choice for many Python developers, it does have some limitations, including:

-JavaScript commands: While the requests module can interact with web APIs, it cannot execute JavaScript commands in web pages.
-This can be a limitation when scrapers need to navigate through pages that require JavaScript.
+- JavaScript commands: While the requests module can interact with web APIs, it cannot execute JavaScript commands in web pages.

 Conclusion